 Enter escrow and close.
 Once both parties have signed the purchase agreement, an escrow company will serve as the neutral third party to transfer funds and ownership before closing.
 Once all contingencies have been lifted and the closing date has been reached, the property should now be officially yours.

 How To Make An Offer On Pre-Foreclosure Homes

 Making an offer on a pre-foreclosure home is an art, and investors need to pay close attention to the cues from the current owner to determine their strategy.
 Some owners may be readily willing to sell, while others may be in a state of denial and completely unwilling to sell.
 Regardless, the easiest way to make an offer is to buy the property directly from the homeowner and offer to make up the back payments on their mortgage.
+Experts at Bombing Science suggest that “if you’re looking to buy a pre-foreclosure, it’s important to make sure that you have the time and money to make the offer, as well as being in touch with the seller before the foreclosure starts”.
 Investors should note that sellers are often in a state of distress; tactfully providing a fair solution so that the current owner can avoid foreclosure can help yield positive results.

 What To Do After Closing

 Investors should always take a few steps after closing on a foreclosure property, though they can often fall through the cracks.
 Start by changing all of the locks.
 After all, you don’t know who has a key to the property.
 Family members and friends may not be aware of the change in ownership, and if the property will be vacant temporarily, you don’t want anyone checking out your new investment.
 You can also set up the utilities in your name during this time.
 This will stop the old owners from receiving any more bills.